allenanie/allenanie.github.io/_posts/2020-05-01-bayesian-decoding.md

 In the past 2 years, it has been clear that NLP will continue the path of training ultra-large general models like BERT, XLNet, OpenAI-GPT2, ELECTRA, with general-purpose unsupervised learning objectives (such as language modeling, or discourse objectives[^1][^2] etc.).
 These models are massive, takes a long time to train, and once trained, we don't want to retrain from scratch again.
 In this sense, model re-purposing becomes important -- how do we leverage these ultra-large model to do what we want them to do?
 In the case of supervised learning, it was **fine-tuning** that enabled utilization of these general models.
 But what else?

 In this post, I will attempt to introduce a method to control neural language generation without retraining any model.
-I will attempt to **coerce the model to do something it was never trained to do** (similar to zero-shot learning), and demonstrate the power of Bayesian neural decoding.
+I will attempt to **coerce the model to do something it was never trained to do**, and demonstrate the power of Bayesian neural decoding.
 Through this post I will illustrate key points from my new paper with Reuben Cohn-Gordon and Chris Potts[^3].

 But firist, I want to show you the "magic" we can achieve through Bayesian decoding: